timuela/openvpn-guide/README.md

 ### The Problem:

-The google-authenticator command generated a file with:
+The google-authenticator command generates a file with:

     The secret key (JBSWY3DPEHPK3PXP)